I. Robert Lehman: Career

-Discovery or DNA polymerase
+Discovery of DNA polymerase

 In 1955, Lehman began working at Washington University School of Medicine in Arthur Kornberg's laboratory on a project aimed at understanding why the DNA of the T2 phage has hydroxymethylcytosine instead of cytosine.
 During this time, Kornberg showed him an experiment involving carbon-14-labeled thymidine: when exposing this nucleotide to an E. Coli extract, adding ATP, and allowing the mixture to incubate at 37 degrees for an hour, an acid was added, causing the DNA to precipitate.
 Upon measuring radioactivity, Kornberg observed that the DNA exhibited radioactivity associated with thymidine, and if deoxyribonuclease, an enzyme that degrades DNA was added, this label disappeared from the precipitate.
 This experiment motivated Lehman to join Arthur's team to identify the enzyme responsible for synthesizing DNA from nucleotides.

 During his time in St. Louis, Lehman developed strong bonds of friendship with the rest of the team, including Ernie Simms, Maurice Bessman, and Kornberg.
 Several scientific publications titled "Enzymatic Synthesis of Deoxyribonucleic Acid" were published in the years 1957 and 1958 in the "Journal of Biological Chemistry".
 Thanks to this work, Kornberg was awarded the Nobel Prize in Physiology or Medicine.

 It was also during his work in St. Louis that he would meet his future wife, Sandra.